CozzyBro2/sweetpie/README.md

 ### misc
 * `pie ping`
 * `pie help`
-* `pie host`
+* `pie uptime`

 # Setting it up

-You can use this bot yourself, if you want.
-I've only really tailored it around my use cases, but good luck:
+You can use this bot yourself if you'd like:

 * Make sure you have luvit, luvi, and lit all installed and in your $PATH, or otherwise accesible.